 As part of the review process, a full screening of the fund universe should be conducted by the Program Manager, in collaboration with the Investment Consultant, in which the Program Manager will provide the Board with one or more recommended alternative funds, which may include funds managed by an alternative fund manager in addition to funds offered by the Program Manager.
-The Investment Consultant will also provide the Board with a memo expressing its opinion of the Program Manager's recommendation.
-The Board may elect to remain invested in the Program Manager fund or move the assets to one of the alternative funds.
+The Investment Consultant will also provide the Board with a memo expressing its opinion of the Program Manager fund or move the assets to one of the alternative funds.